terrestrial-io/terrestrial-cli/README.md

 	$ terrestrial ignite es  # Starts the simulator in Spanish

+To upload screenshots, along with metadata of string positions and styles, run the photoshoot command: n
+	$ terrestrial photoshoot

+This will start the simulator and initialize the Terrestrial SDK in photoshoot mode.
+To upload screenshots to your web dashboard, just tap the injected screenshot button for each screen you wish to upload.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/terrestrial-io/terrestrial-cli.